What is Gigabit Internet UK?

 - Availability- As stated above, FTTP isn’t available everywhere in the UK, even if it is in your area this doesn’t mean you can get Gigabit internet.
 It depends what providers service your area and how many subscribers are on the line.
 Leased Line are available anywhere in the UK, this is because there is no need to pass the fibre through a cabinet, it just goes directly to your premises.
 Meaning you can get a Gigabit internet service wherever you are in the UK.

 - Price- Gigabit FTTP starts from anywhere between £60-£100 per month, depending on provider.
 Gigabit Leased Lines start from around £400-£750 per month, although prices depend on your location.
 One way to get the price down for Leased Lines is the Gigabit Government Voucher Scheme.
-The Government will give you a grant of £2,500 towards the cost of a installation for Gigabit connections.
-This grant is available to businesses in the UK who fit the criteria.

 - Reliability- With Leased Lines, since you’re the only person on the line the reliability is second to none.
 Leased Lines are guaranteed to never drop out and keep your speeds consistent at all times.
 Whereas, with FTTP since multiple share your line it can sometimes drop out or the average speed will decrease.
 If consistent speeds and non-existent drop out rate is important for your business then Gigabit Leased Lines are you for.